 It was evident that recognition of diverse voices is still some part of the NAB conversation.
 The honorees at this year’s Television Luncheon were actor/activist and star of ABC’s ‘Superstore’ America Ferrera, and longtime Univision journalist Maria Elena Salinas.
 Ferrera earned the NAB Television Chairman’s Award and Salinas was inducted into the NAB Hall of Fame.

 Virtual Reality gets social

 One of the more talked about aspects was VR,AR and 360 video.
 From the M.E.T.
 360 Pavillion on the concourse to vendors providing VR experiences, the VR, AR and 360 are starting to span beyond just being ‘cool’ to practical applications in advertising and medicine.
 One of my favorite experiences was Canon’s 60-foot Virtual Reality Dome.
-Virtual reality is usually solitary experience, but leaning back in a comfy bean bag chair with 17 other people makes it more collective.
-Though the resolution could have been sharper, it won’t be long before this is the standard for the movie going experience.
+Virtual reality is usually a solitary experience, but leaning back in a comfy bean bag chair with 17 other people makes it more collective.
+Though the resolution could have been sharper, it won’t be long before this is the standard for the movie-going experience.

 Live video is the new static

 In addition to industry mainstays like Teradek and Live U who offered the latest in affordable livestreaming solutions, there were numerous sessions and dozens of media publications and personalities using Facebook Live (who had their own pavilion at the show), YouTube and Periscope to share the show floor with the outside world, present company included.